Sync Notion to Webflow in Minutes: Top 5 Tools Compared (2026)

 Q2: What happens if I update an article in both Notion and Webflow at the same time?

 With one-way sync tools (SyncFlow, Zapier, Make), Notion wins—it overwrites Webflow changes.
-With two-way sync (Whalesync, Flozi), the tool detects conflicts and asks which version to keep.
+With two-way sync (Whalesync), the tool detects conflicts and asks which version to keep.
 Flozi's AI handles this intelligently; Whalesync requires manual resolution.

 Q3: Can I sync images and videos?